Erasmus+ award recipient Lorelee Gonzalez from the University of Houston arrived in Swansea for a year abroad in September 2016:

 Swansea is cheaper than Houston to live in, and it’s really easy to travel to other places on public transport.
 My favourite thing about Swansea so far is the weather!

-My advice to UH students considering study abroad is that Swansea is a really good choice.
+My advice to UH students considering study abroad is that Swansea is a great choice!
 It has a great atmosphere and it’s similar enough to back home to feel very comfortable."

 Erin Henderson from Texas A&M University undertook an internship exchange in Politics and Cultural Studies at Swansea University: